 The Civivi Elementum has seen a big boom in popularity ever since its release only a couple of years ago.
-The slim design of the knife coupled with its light weight has made it the “go to” option for EDC recommendations on a budget.
+The slim design of the knife coupled with its light weight has made it the “go to” option for one of the best EDC pocket knives on a budget.

 The Elementum is also a liner lock knife that has G10 handles and comes with a blade in D2 steel (another very common budget steel).
 It also comes with a deep carry pocket clip, giving the knife an extremely subtle presence in the pocket.

-The Next price range is for knives that revolve around the $100 mark.
+The next price range is for the best EDC pocket knives that revolve around the $100 mark.
 This price range is for people who’re moving up from the $50 range, or just want a knife moving towards the upper echelons of the knife world.

-The first knife up on our list is the Benchmade Mini Griptilian.
-This knife is a subtle and smaller knifet han its brother the full size Griptilian with an S30V blade steel and a handle made from Benchmade’s “grivory”.
+The best EDC pocket knife up on this list is the Benchmade Mini Griptilian.
+This knife is a subtle and smaller knife than its brother the full size Griptilian with an S30V blade steel and a handle made from Benchmade’s “grivory”.

 The S30V blade steel has become the new standard when it comes to blade steel on a pocket knife.
 It has good edge retention, easy sharpening ability and overall decent toughness.
 It is a great all-around EDC blade steel.